-Help is at hand however, with my top ten list of ideas to get you started and to begin thinking about content that you may already have.
+Help is at hand however, with my top ten list of ideas to get you started.
+Before you put pen to paper or start frantically typing, sit back and think about content that you may already have.
 Writing a good blog post is not a five-minute job, but totally worth the effort.
 Once your blog post is finished and published, you can re-purpose the content in many ways.
-For instance, a link can be added to your next newsletter, you can mention some of the key points on your social media (with links), create a live video or even a podcast from some of the content.
+For instance, a link can be added to your next newsletter, you can mention some of the key points on your social media (with links), create a live video or even a podcast.

 - stay on topic – keep the title in mind and stick to it